 Step 7: Report finished and unfinished tasks.
 Discuss solutions for problems arise during each sprint iteration.

 Step 8: Make a chart based on reports.
-The chart will show what have/have not been done, the time left for dealing with difficulties.
+The chart will show what has/have not been done, the time left for dealing with difficulties.

 Step 9: Review the iteration.
 If every member says that their tasks have been done, no change is allowed.